omeka/Documentation/source/Reference/libraries/Omeka/Job/AbstractJob.rst

     Abstract implementation of an Omeka job.

-    Most plugin implementations of jobs will extend this class to gainconvenient access to the database and other potentially importantresources.
+    Most plugin implementations of jobs will extend this class to gain convenientaccess to the database and other potentially important resources.

-    For information on how to dispatch jobs, see Omeka_Job_Dispatcher_DispatcherInterface.

     .. php:attr:: _db